SAKryukov/storage-free-pass/doc/article.md

 Also, those with source code are typically too complicated to make sure that they don't do anything except what I want.

-The set of passwords is a too important personal assert to risk.
+The set of passwords is a too important personal asset to risk.

 Another problem is that most of the password managers are not cross-platform.
 Basically, I need to use only my own computer where the tool is installed.